 Your case may be about an individual or a business or company that you say owes you money.
 It may be that you had a contract for services that was not done or you lent money to someone who has not paid you back on the terms you agreed.
 Two examples of money disputes are a dispute with a neighbour over the shared cost of a fence and a claim to pay a debt.
 Conflict with another person or corporation about money is a common kind of dispute.
-Whatever the case may be, asking the court to decide whether you are entitled to have a money judgment against a person is a case that goes before the Court of Queen's Bench.
+Whatever the case may be, asking the court to decide whether you are entitled to have a money judgment against a person is a case that goes before the Court of King's Bench.
 How these legal issues can be addressed will depend on the amount of money you plan to try to recover.

 To determine what kind of procedures apply to your circumstances.
 You must first consider the money value of your dispute.

 If the amount of money is under $15,000, it is a Small Claim.
 This kind of proceeding is governed by the Small Claims Practices Act.
 Take the time to read the available information about Small Claims, as you will find information to help you prepare as the claimant or the defendant, as well as the links to the required forms.